adampiskorski/pyconza-regbot/README.md

 * WAFER_CACHE_EXPIRE_MINUTES: How often to call the Wafer tickets and talks endpoints for an updated speakers list.
 * WAFER_ICS_ENDPOINT: The ICal endpoint for calendar information.

+* YOUTUBE_KEY: The API key created to access the YouTube Data API V3

 Feature flags that turns certain features on or off.
 Note that some features, like registration, requires Wafer and Quicket Sync:

 * FEATURE_REGISTRATION: Chat commands and events for registration